Chino Valley NOTES

 The city of Chino’s “City Hall on the Move” will be held 9 a.m. to noon Saturday, March 14 at Chino High Stadium, northwest corner of Park Place and Benson Avenue.

-The program, intended to meet informally with residents about city issues, will be held in conjunction with the City of Chino Youth Track and Field Meet.
+The program to meet informally with residents about city issues will be held in conjunction with the City of Chino Youth Track and Field Meet.

-City officials will also offer information about city programs and answer questions.
+City officials will offer information about programs and answer questions.

 Smorgasbord March 15